srimathikarthikeyan/Seven-segment-display-using-Verilog-HDL-/README.md

 # OUTPUT
 ![Screenshot 2024-09-09 081757](https://github.com/user-attachments/assets/9af9c98a-f133-4977-b236-bf0c271138c4)
 # CONCLUSION
 In this experiment, a seven-segment display driver was successfully designed and simulated using Verilog HDL.
 The simulation results confirmed that the display correctly represented the digits 0 to 9 based on the 4-bit binary input.
 The testbench effectively verified the functionality of the seven-segment display by applying various input combinations and observing the corresponding segment outputs.
-This experiment highlights how Verilog HDL can be used to control hardware components like a seven-segment display in digital systems.